LabALPS/labalps.github.io/_news/_pages/about_einstein.md

 Welcome!
 We are the Alpine Laboratory of Phonetic Sciences at the Faculty of Education of the Free University of Bozen-Bolzano.
 Since its establishment in 2010, ALPS has been expanded and enhanced, and is now home to a range of advanced technologies and tools for phonetic research.

-The research lab has a strong focus on laboratory phonology aiming at documenting and studying the sound dimension of spoken language, both in its production and perception.
+The research lab has a strong focus on laboratory phonology aiming at documenting and studying the sound dimension of spoken language, both in its production and perception, by adopting experimental methods.

+Our areas of research involve:
+- the documentation of sound systems (Ladin, Italian, German, German dialects, Sardinian),
+- Modelling and computational approaches speech technologies
+- Phonetic education bilingual speech, language acquisition, ALPS's activity also has a significant impact outside of phonetic research, with applications in education, clinical practice, and technology.

+ A great emphasis is given to projects in the field of sociophonetics, the study of how language varies according to social factors, such as age, gender, and region.

  Experimental methods and a variety of data collection methods: audio recordings of the voice, Ultrasound Tongue Imaging data, perceptual tests, electrical signals of vocal fold activity, etc.
-Our areas of research are the documentation of sound systems (Ladin, Italian, German, German dialects, Sardinian), bilingual speech, language acquisition, and speech technologies.
-ALPS's activity also has a significant impact outside of phonetic research, with applications in education, clinical practice, and technology.

-Modelling and computational approaches

-Phonetic education

- A great emphasis is given to projects in the field of sociophonetics, the study of how language varies according to social factors, such as age, gender, and region.